-To that aim, we first need to define the Hopf algebra related with the extended Snyder model and also define the dual Hopf algebra of objects which would play the role of momenta.
+We first need to define the Hopf algebra related to the extended Snyder model and also define the dual Hopf algebra of objects which would play the role of momenta.
 We start with embedding the Snyder algebra relations \eqref{Snyder_orig1}, \eqref{MM}, \eqref{Mx} in an algebra which is generated by the $N$ position operators denoted by $\hat{x}_{i}$ and $ N(N-1)/2$ antisymmetric tensorial coordinates $\hat{x}_{ij}$, transforming as Lorentz generators \cite{Girelli}, \cite{2007Snyder}.
 This larger algebra has the following commutation relations:

 where $\lambda $ and $\beta $ are real parameters.
 We can easily notice that these commutation relations reduce to those of the standard Lorentz algebra acting on commutative coordinates in the limit of $\beta \rightarrow 0$ and $ \lambda \rightarrow 1$, and to the Lie algebra from Sec. \ref{HD_Snyder} ( \eqref{Snyder_orig1}, \eqref{MM}, \eqref{Mx}) in the limit $\lambda \rightarrow 1$.